Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

-With perfect control, the Solar lets loose a ranged attack that follows a perfect arc, angle, or even a series of ricochets to reach its target, diminishing the target’s Cover advantage by one level.
+With perfect control, the Solar lets loose a ranged attack that follows a perfect arc, angle, or even a series of ricochets to reach its target, diminishing the target’s Cover by one level.

 Archery
 -------